lizmat/articles/towards-more-coverage-4.md

 ```
 But that also feels a bit icky: adapting your coding style just to satisfy any coverage testing.

 It's probably better to realize that 100% coverage testing is still **no** guarantee that all possible code paths are tested.
-And that you should always remain vigilant with regards to testing your code: find new ways to break it, and make test to spot such breakage!
+And that you should always remain vigilant with regards to testing your code: find new ways to break it, and make tests to spot such breakage!

 ## Status update